sara-sabr/ITStrategy/_posts/en/2022-02-03-project-to-product.md

   <figcaption>Figure 3.
 Three types of change and their funding coverage</figcaption>
 </figure>

-Funding RUN activities continue to be used for “keeping the lights on.”
+Funding for RUN activities continues to be used for “keeping the lights on.”

 Projects (they still exist in Product Management) are used to coordinate large change such as changing the enterprise through a transformation or needing to coordinate change over multiple products.